Memory Access Patterns: Sequential vs Strided

 - Profile Real Workloads: Memory patterns vary by input

-- Consider NUMA Effects: Memory access patterns affect NUMA systems differently
+- Consider NUMA Effects: Access patterns affect NUMA systems differently

 Related Concepts